Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 Most successful apparel brands rely on repeat ordering.
 A style sells out, and the buyers want more — ideally looking exactly the same.

-Here’s where technique really matters.
+Here’s where dye technique really matters.

 A few things professionals track carefully: